TL-Consulting-Lab/STAR-azurefunction-.NET/Demo-Prompts.md

 ## Code Modification Commands
 8. Edit HelloWorld.cs and update This HTTP triggered function executed successfully to Welcome!
-   - Change the message "HTTP triggered function executed successfully" to "Welcome!".
+   - Change the message "HTTP triggered function executed successfully" to "Welcome!" and Restart the function.
    - Modifies time display functionality

 9. Edit the functionality to include a Greeting based on the time of the day